memominguez/newsletter-signup/README.md

 }
 ```

 - Input form validation.
 Two state variables are set for using in conditional rendering.
+Then, the success message is shown after submitting the form.
 ```js
 const handleSubmit = (e) => {
     e.preventDefault();